 Does your dog have a medical condition?

-If your dog has a medical condition, such as a heart problem.
-It is essential that you seek the advice from your veterinary specialist, before starting any training with the active collar.
+If your dog has a medical condition, such as a heart problem, it is essential that you seek advice from your veterinary specialist, before starting any training with an active collar.

 Does your dog have a nervous disposition?

 If your dog is of a nervous disposition be sure to check the effect of the stimulation while the dog is on a secure line or in a safe area.
 Training should cease if there are any signs of trauma.